 - The staff at Skycop are very responsive.

 - Commission cut in case of successful application.

 Alternatively, AirHelp is a reputable company and possibly the largest in the industry.
-They have been reviewed by over 70000 customers and manage to maintain rating above 9 out of 10.
-Clearly a knowledgable and responsible company to work with.
-As mentioned above, I did not submit claim with them because of a higher commission rate.
+They have been reviewed by over 70000 customers and manage to maintain ratings above 9 out of 10.
+Clearly, a knowledgeable and responsible company to work with.
+As mentioned above, I did not submit a claim with them because of a higher commission rate.

 Pros of using AirHelp

 - Easy to use the claim application form on a secure website.